-We continue to connect with our customers and communities to remain up to date in understanding their needs and prioritising our work based on the economic, social, environmental and governance topics that matter most to our different stakeholders - building on our extensive engagement undertaken in previous years around the network businesses' investment plans and our Regulatory Determination for 2020-25, and informing our Regulatory submission for 2025-30.
+We continue to connect with our customers and communities to remain up to date in understanding their needs and prioritising our work based on the economic, social, environmental and governance topics that matter most to our different stakeholders as part of our regulatory proposal for 2025-30 as outlined in our draft Regulatory Determination 2025-2030.
+As part of our planning process for our Regulatory Determination, we responded to our community and customer insights with a set of commitments for 2025 and beyond.

-As part of our planning process for our Regulatory Determination, we responded to our community and customer insights with a set of commitments for 2024 and beyond.
 Our Customer Commitments: